 One of Wisconsin's first cities, Mineral Point was settled in the 1830s by immigrants from Cornwall, England, who came to work in its zinc and lead mines.
 Thanks to early 20th-century preservationists, quite a few of the stone homes and buildings they created remain, evoking the feeling of strolling through a European village.

 Today, many of these structures contain the studios and galleries of artists and craftspeople.
 Think potters, painters and glassblowers.
 Stop in to check out their wares, then have a meal at one of the many restaurants serving Cornish food, including the pasties favored by the miners.
-Stay overnight at one of the city's inns – perhaps the three-story Commerce Street Brewery and Hotel, a pub with five posh rooms upstairs.
-Before heading home, explore the surrounding Driftless Area, a beautiful, hilly region offering endless recreational opportunities.
+Stay overnight at one of the city's inns – including the three-story Commerce Street Brewery and Hotel, a pub with five posh rooms upstairs.
+Before heading home, explore the surrounding Driftless Region, a beautiful, hilly region offering endless recreational opportunities.

 Keep on exploring in these seven charming small towns!